Working with large datasets using SQL, R, and Python

 The techniques and tools discussed here are designed for datasets in the range of gigabytes to tens of gigabytes, though they may scale to larger if you have a machine with a lot of memory or simply have enough disk space and are willing to wait.
 If you have 10s of gigabytes of data, you’ll be better off if your machine has 10s of GBs of memory, as discussed in this tutorial.

 If you’re scaling to 100s of GBs, terabytes or petabytes, using the cloud computing providers’ tools for working with big datasets is probably your best bet (e.g., Amazon RedShift or Google BigQuery), or possibly carefully-administered databases.
-Those topics are beyond the scope of this tutorial.
-However, this tutorial will be useful if you’re doing SQL queries on professionally-administered databases or databases in the cloud or in a Spark context.
+This tutorial has some information on using Google BigQuery, and this tutorial will be useful if you’re doing SQL queries on professionally-administered databases or databases in the cloud or in a Spark context.

 2.2 Memory vs. disk